 The next vitally important step to take is to get to familiarize yourself with the water heater.
 A quick look through the User Guide manual will have the model number; moreover, a look at the heater itself will reveal the serial number as well other pertinent information.

 Today, companies have an online presence where an owner can get some quick support information for their particular model.
 Many will have an 800 number available on their website along with contact information such as fax numbers or email addresses.
 Some company websites provide live chat and additional phone numbers; moreover, some may even have personnel available to give customers a preliminary basic walk-through.

 Moreover, knowing what is covered under the warranty is also vitally important; many companies discourage customers from doing their own repairs and prefer sending out company sponsored repairmen instead.

-If you are experiencing any issues with your water heater it’s always best to have a professional take a look at your water heater, if you need a quality Plumbing Contractor in Brooklyn, NY?
-Call Petri Plumbing & Heating, Inc. at (718) 748-1254.
+If you’re experiencing any issues with your water heater in Brooklyn, it’s always best to have a professional take a look at it.
+Reach out to the plumbing pros at Petri Plumbing & Heating if you need a quality plumbing contractor in Brooklyn, NY to help with your water heater!